rintnetwork/front-end/src/content/glossary/index.md

 ### parity {#parity}

-One of the most prominent interoperable implementations of the Ethereum client software.
+One of the most prominent interoperable implementations of the ethereum client software.

 ### Plasma {#plasma}